2007/04/30

 so simple and small -

-a green mandala
+a white mandala

 by the roadside